Dr. Sara Riley MBBS Dip. Psych Marital and Couple Therapy MBACP.

 Divorce and separation

-Initial appointment and regular sessions 50 minutes
+Initial appointment and regular sessions for individuals and couples 50 minutes

 A 15 minute telephone consultation is available free of charge to discuss any initial concerns and address specific queries.

 I am available to take calls and answer e-mails throughout the day.
 If you would like to discuss your particular concern I am happy to provide a 15 minute phone consultation before we decide whether it is appropriate to meet to talk in more detail.

 Early morning and evening and daytime appointments are available from Monday-Friday